jvpeluso/Salary-prediction-project/readme.md

 Random forest regressor | 19.7116 | 19 minutes 44 seconds
 XGBoost regressor | 19.5923 | 2 minutes 44 seconds

-We also display the feature importances, which confirms that the features engineered are key in the predictive process, and that the dataset itself seems not good enough to do this task, as the results are not that exciting.
+We also display the feature importances, which confirms that the features engineered are key in the predictive process and that the dataset itself seems not good enough to do this task, as the results are not that exciting.

 ![](https://i.imgur.com/Mkz3AE6.png)